Table of Contents

 - Try to restore your device using another USB cable.

-- Try to restore your device on another computer.
+- Try to restore your device to another computer.

 - Force your device to restart.